 BUT I don’t have kids–just cats–and I wanted to slide!
 Thank gosh Sky Top Orchard has a huge outdoor playground and hopefully rules that I didn’t miss.

 Perfect for the entire family, find wooden houses, giant pumpkin and apple playhouses, and slides.
 Chill on a picnic table and enjoy the fresh air and mountain views.

-At the entrance to Sky Top Orchard, donuts await your anxious and drooling tastebuds.
-Find all other fall treats, like cold or hard cider and slushies, in their marketplace.
+At the entrance to Sky Top Orchard, piping hot apple cider donuts await your anxious and drooling tastebuds.
 I’m pretty sure these infamous apple cider donuts stay outside because the lines get long, and yes, they may run out of the goods.

-Watch as donut bakers shake your donut crack in cinnamon and sugar and serve them piping hot.
-Hypnotic and addicting, you’ll watch as crazed donut fanatics immediately find a bench and dig right in–you must do the same.
+Watch as donut bakers shake your donut crack in cinnamon and sugar and serve them steaming hot.
+Hypnotic and addicting, you’ll watch as crazed apple cider doughnut fanatics immediately find a bench and dig right in.
+You must do the same.
 Nothing beats a warm, fresh donut.
 I ate two before my husband even realized it.

 Full disclosure: these puffy little treats of delicate yet gooey amazingness are not allergy-intolerant friendly by any means.
 My husband, who has Celiac’s, watched me inhale a donut with milk–and yes, I am lactose-intolerant.
 A Lactaid and stomachache are more than worth the price I’ll pay.
 Don’t tell my GI doctor, please.

 3. Say ‘Hello’ The Barnyard Animals

 We definitely learned a little more about the birds and the bees with a very horny goat…pun intended.

 After you fuel up on donuts, take your sugar high over to the various farm animal locations to see peacocks, sheep, goats, ducks, and chickens.
 Bring your quarters for the feeders.